Breath Test Attorney Cleveland, OH

-In recent testimony, Dr. Al Staubus a professor from Ohio State University testified that some studies show that breath testing can vary up to 0.03.
-This means that if you are really at a 0.05 BAC (blood alcohol content), your test could print out at 0.08!
-In fact, our work has shown cases where the results are even more absurd.
+Dr. Al Staubus, a professor from Ohio State University, testified that some studies show that breath testing can vary up to 0.03%.
+This means that if you are really at a 0.05% BAC (blood alcohol content), your test could print out at 0.08%!
+Our work has shown cases where the results are even more absurd.

 Are Breath Tests Accurate?

 Almost all clients who call us either express despair over the fact that they took and failed a breath test or that they want to know what it will cost to beat a breath test.
 Both sets of clients understand how devastating a breath test can be to their case—and potentially their freedom.
 The first thing to understand is that in Ohio, there are two types of breath tests: one test is not admissible in your trial while the other may be.

 The first type of breath test is typically a portable breath test (PBT).
 This device is about the size of a large smartphone and might look like one of those breath tests that a friend has shown up at a bar or party with.
 Ironically, these devices are just about as accurate as those—and, for those reasons, it is not admissible into evidence against you at trial.
 This does not mean you should subject yourself to the test because they can in some cases use the test to arrest you and force you to submit to further testing.